AIModCon/modcon-hpc/Testing/README.md

 python3 test_mistral.py
 ```

-4. The output is written into a file `output.txt`

-The above prompt gave the following output
+4. The output is written into a file `output.txt`.
+The above prompt gave the following output -

 ```
 Can you write an AMReX code that demonstrates the creation of a MultiFab and writes a plotfile with this multifab in it?